insen/blog/_posts/2017-10-03-GOF-The-24th-Pattern.md

 tags : [Pattern, Analysis, Strategy, Design]
 ---

 The Gang-Of-Four book has 24 patterns.
-And it only took me only about 12 years or so to get it.
-Considering that I first encountered the book in 2005.
+And it only took me only about 12 years or so to get it, considering that I first encountered the book in 2005.

 I know, I know.
 I can hear the collective tirade of protest.

 All the analysis and the literature says 23.

 Anyone who can count to 23 says 23.